Ideal cotorsion theories in triangulated categories: Almost exact structures and ideals

 { In particular, we mention here the case when $\CT$ is compactly generated and $\mathcal{H}$ is the class of all compact objects in $\CT$.
-Then $\Ph(\frakE_\mathcal{H})$ is the class of classical phantoms maps (the maps $\phi$ for which $\CT(H,\phi)=0$ for all compacts $H\in\CT$, \cite{Krause-tel}).
+Then $\Ph(\frakE_\mathcal{H})$ is the class of classical phantom maps (the maps $\phi$ for which $\CT(H,\phi)=0$ for all compacts $H\in\CT$, \cite{Krause-tel}).
 Actually this example motivates the name `phantom' chosen for $\Ph(\frakE)$. } \end{example}

-\begin{example} Let $\mathcal{B}$ be a class of objects in $\CT$ { which is closed with respect to finite direct sums,} and let $\frakE$ be a weak proper class in $\CA$.
-Then $\CB$ induces a weak proper subclass $\frakF_\CB$ of $\frakE$ defined by the condition

-As a particular example we mention that the ideal $\CI$ used in \cite[Theorem A]{Krause-tel} can be viewed as a phantom $\CA$-ideal: If $\CT$ is a compactly generated triangulated category and $\CT_{0}$ is the full subcategory of all compact objects in $\CT$ then every class $\mathcal{B}$ of objects in $\CT$ which is closed with respect to direct sums induces an ideal $\CI_{\mathcal{B}}$ in $\CT_0$ which consists in all homomorphisms between compact objects which factorize through objects from $\CB$. \end{example}

-The next proposition shows that the composition of two inflations (deflations) must be an inflation (respectively a deflation), provided that the weak proper class is saturated.
-Therefore saturated weak proper classes satisfy all triangulated versions for the axioms of exact categories (see for example \cite[Definition 2.1]{Bu10}).
+The next proposition shows that relative to an exact structure the composition of two inflations (deflations) must be an inflation (respectively a deflation).
+Therefore exact structures satisfy all triangulated versions for the axioms of exact categories (see for example \cite[Definition 2.1]{Bu10}).